|

 quite well the positioning of event text, moon icons, and Julian

 dates in the cases where 2 days share the same box.
-Pcal, on the
+PCAL, on the

 other hand, doesn't currently attempt this because it complicates